matrix-org/matrix-spec-proposals/specification/modules/cas_login.rst

 4. The CAS server responds to the user's browser with a redirect back to the
    |/login/cas/ticket|_ endpoint on the homeserver, which the browser
    follows.
-A 'ticket' identifier is passed as a query-parameter in the redirect.
+A 'ticket' identifier is passed as a query parameter in the redirect.

 5. The homeserver receives the ticket ID from the user's browser, and makes a